BepisThrone/SexLab-Wiki/docs/slp/beginners-guide.md

 # Beginner's Guide

-New to SexLab Patch?
-This guide will introduce you to the framework and get you started.
+New to SexLab or SexLab P+?
+This guide will introduce you to the framework and its concepts.

 ---

 ## What is SexLab?

 **SexLab** is a modding framework for Skyrim that provides a foundation for adult content mods.
-By itself it only adds default animation packs and playing scenes with a debug spell.
-It's API however allows other mods to:
+By itself, it adds default animation packs and a debug spell for playing scenes.
+Its API allows other mods to:

-- Start animations and scenes
+- Start animations and scenes between actors
 - Integrate adult scenes into story/quest content
-- NPC interactions
+- Create NPC interactions and encounters

 SexLab handles the technical complexity of positioning actors, playing animations, applying effects, and managing the overall experience.